ibm-messaging/mq-metric-samples/README.md

 configuration attribute to true.

 ### z/OS Support
-Because the DIS QSTATUS and DIS CHSTATUS commands can be used on z/OS, the monitors can now support showing some limited information from a z/OS queue manager.
+Because the DIS QSTATUS and DIS CHSTATUS commands can be used on z/OS, the monitors support showing some information from a z/OS queue manager.
 There is nothing special needed to configure it, beyond the client connectivity that allows an application to connect to the z/OS system.

 The `-ibmmq.useStatus` (command line) or `useObjectStatus` (YAML) parameter must be set to `true` to use the DIS QSTATUS command.

 There is also support for using the RESET QSTATS command on z/OS.
 This needs to be explicitly enabled by setting the `-ibmmq.resetQStats` (command line) or `useResetQStats` (YAML) flag to true.
 While this option allows tracking of the number of messages put/got to a queue (which is otherwise unavailable from z/OS queue manager status queries), it should not be used if there are any other active monitoring solutions that are already using that command.
 Only one monitor program can reliably use RESET QSTATS on a particular queue manager, to avoid the information being split between them.

 Statistics are available for pagesets and bufferpools, similar to the DISPLAY USAGE command.